linode/apl-docs/docs/for-devs/get-started/lab-1.md

 For the [Use OpenTelemery](lab-27) Lab, the Tempo app needs to be enabled together with tracing at `Istio` and `Nginx Ingress` apps.

-1. Created a team for you on the platform.
-In the labs we'll be using a team called `demo`
+1. Created a team called `demo`
-2. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added you as a team member to the team group in KeyCloak
+2. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added your user the team group in Keycloak
 3. Provided you with the following information:

 - The URL to access the Otomi web UI (Otomi Console)